cyanidesugar/docs/doc_posts/_commands-file/ini-save-value.md

 num: 1
 ---

-Saves a real value to .ini file.
+Saves a real value (number) to .ini file.

 {% include alert.html text="You cannot use File: Save Value on a string." type="warning" %}